POLICY GA MEDIA RELATIONS

 Transfer telephone inquiries from reporters to ext.
 2212, 2211 or 2210.

-If a reporter comes on campus to do a story and they have not been cleared by Marketing and Recruitment, the reporter shall be directed to one of the following offices, depending upon campus location:
+If a reporter comes on campus to do a story and they have not been cleared by Marketing and Communications, the reporter shall be directed to one of the following offices, depending upon campus location:

 § Levelland Campus -- Visitors Center, Coordinator of News and Information